 Next, connect your platforms.
 Just click the “connect” button and you’ll be redirected to the site for each platform.

 Imagine what you can achieve when you have all the viable customer insights and data that you need to make SMART decisions.
-With Sumall, the reports from all of your campaigns across different social media sites are delivered to you on a platter.
+With the native app Sumall, the reports from all of your campaigns across different social media sites are delivered to you on a platter.